 The Palazzo Lieoli is a beautiful palace which has been standing in Lari for centuries.
 Built for residential purposes, the palace has a beautiful architecture with numerous arches and fine attention to detail.
 The palace is mainly interesting to visit since it allows visitors to get a glimpse on what life in Lari might have once been like.

 Lari is mainly a fruit and vegetable producing region and is especially known for its fine cherries.
-Every year in May, the cherries festival is held in Lari which can be attended by visitors who are travelling here in May.
+Every year in May, the cherries festival is held in Lari which can be attended by visitors who are travelling here.
 The festival showcases different types of cherries grown in the region; there are various stands where visitors can sample twenty different types of cherries.
 Visitors attending the festival can also get a chance to sample liquors and sweets made traditionally from these cherries.

 Stay and Accommodation